Spine Surgeons conducting a Cervical spine procedure

 Minimally invasive foraminotomy

-In order to prevent compression of the nerves as they exit in the spinal canal, we can enlarge that area using special equipment.
+In order to prevent compression of the nerves in the spinal canal, we can enlarge that area using special equipment.
 A minor incision less than an inch long is used during minimally invasive foraminotomy.
 This procedure will remove a fragment of bone and soft tissue.

 Benefits of Surgical Treatment: